Alert:

-The Interim Fee Model applicable to Mutual Fund Dealer Members is included in Rule 8 Membership Matters of the Mutual Fund Dealer Interim Rules and summarized in MFDA Bulletin #0920-M.
+The Interim Fee Model applicable to Mutual Fund Dealer Members was included in Rule 8 Membership Matters of the Mutual Fund Dealer Interim Rules (MFDA Bulletin #0920-M).

-Members who are dually registered as both an Investment Dealer Member and a Mutual Fund Dealer Member pay fees under both Interim Fee Models until March 31, 2025.
+Members that were dually registered as both an Investment Dealer Member and a Mutual Fund Dealer Member were responsible for fees under both Interim Fee Models until March 31, 2025.

-Integration cost recovery fees will be eliminated after March 2025, subsequent to CIRO’s Board approving to cover the remaining costs reflected as a deficit in the Internally Restricted Integration Fund from the Unrestricted Fund balance.
+Integration cost recovery fees were eliminated after March 2025, with remaining integration costs covered from the Unrestricted Fund balance.

 The Canadian Investor Protection Fund (CIPF) provides limited protection for property held by a CIPF Member on behalf of eligible clients if the Member becomes insolvent.
 All CIRO-regulated Dealer Members are Members of CIPF.